callum-oakley/gotta-go-fast/README.md

 ## Usage

-Pass `gotta-go-fast` the name of a file, and it will extract a random 30 line section for you to type.
-You'll get a WPM and accuracy report for your trouble.
+Pass `gotta-go-fast` the name of a file, and it will extract a random 30 line section for you to type – or the whole thing if the file is short enough.
+You’ll get a WPM and accuracy report for your trouble.

     $ gotta-go-fast README.md